Studio Policies and General Information

 Please allow time to set up for your online lesson; make sure you have the books you need; any theory homework and make sure the equipment is ready to go.

 Unfortunately, I cannot make up lessons missed by students for any other reason than extreme illness or extreme emergency.
 If I cancel lessons, I will surely re-schedule them.
 I realize that other extra-curricular activities such as school activities or social conflicts, sports events, birthday parties, holidays outside of Christmas or Spring Break (unless prior arrangements have been made), school field trips, are an important part of most students’ lives, but I cannot make adjustments for these activities.
 There are no 'bad weather' days because the lesson can be done via Skype.

 Also not considered a valid excuse is forgetfulness or lack of preparation.
-Lack of preparation can sometimes happen with busy schedules, but much can be accomplished at the lesson in the way of ear training, sight-reading, technique and repertoire.
-Injuries do also not preclude not being able to participate in lessons, unless the student is immobile.
+Lack of preparation can sometimes happen with busy schedules, but much can be accomplished at the lesson in the way of ear training, sight-reading, technique, and repertoire.
+Injuries do also not preclude being able to participate in lessons unless the student is immobile.

 WITHDRAWAL OF STUDENTS FROM LESSONS

 One month’s written notice is required for withdrawal of students from lessons.
 Payment is due during this thirty-day period whether or not lessons are taken.
 I have found from experience that it is better not to make hasty decisions at the first sign of your child losing interest or not practicing for the recommended times.
 If you have any problems, please call me.
 Your child’s progress and love of music are important to me.
 However, if a final decision is made to discontinue lessons, the notice will be required.